ryanongwx/pawfection/README.md

 - Open xcode simulator
 - Run flutter run

+App Login Details can be found in the MS1 submission.

 Disclaimer: While testing, kindly refrain from sending in multiple queries to the database by limiting the number of times you click on the create user/pet/task as well as the signup functionality.